TimHanewich/Misc-Articles/Introducing-Insider-Trading-Webhook/readme.md

-# Introducing Insider Trading Webhooks on Aletheia API
+# Introducing the Insider Trading Webhook on Aletheia API

 This past week I brought [Aletheia's new Insider Trading Webhook service](https://aletheiaapi.com/docs/#insider-trading-webhook) to general availability.
 This webhook provides any developer of any technology the ability to register their unique URL endpoint.
 The service is free to use!
 In this article I will be covering this new webhook and it's abilities.